Find insulation contractors in Florida (2026)

 Florida’s average relative humidity hovers around 74%, which creates unique challenges for insulation.
 Moisture that gets trapped in insulation loses effectiveness and can promote mold growth.
 A qualified contractor will assess your attic ventilation, vapor barriers, and existing moisture conditions before recommending insulation.

-Many older Florida homes built in the 1950s through 1980s have as little as R-11 in the attic.
-Upgrading to R-38 or higher, combined with a radiant barrier, can reduce cooling costs by 15% to 25%.
+About 57.3% of Tampa-area homes were built before 1990, and many across the state have as little as R-11 in the attic.
+With the median Tampa home valued at $375,300, upgrading to R-38 or higher combined with a radiant barrier can reduce cooling costs by 15% to 25% and protect your investment.

 For a complete breakdown of recommended insulation levels, see our R-value guide by climate zone.